chinchalinchin/cloudformation-templates/README.md

 ./scripts/secrets/secret-api-key --environment <Dev | Prod | Test | Staging>
 ```

-Then the final stacks can up,
+Note: The username and password secrets for the RDS are created during the `rds-stack` script, but the host URL secret creation cannot be automated since it doesn't exist until the RDS stack is provisioned.
+After this is done, then the final sequence of stacks can be stood up,

 ```
 ./scripts/stacks/app/lambda-stack --components <one | two | three | four | five> \